FrankDoka/Doka-front-end/content/blog/Azure-Kubernetes-Store-1/index.md

     image: ""
 ---

-# Azure Kubernetes Web Store - Part 1
+# Azure Web Store - Part 1

 This is the first blog post in the creation of building a Web Store on Azure using various technologies such as Docker and Kubernetes.
 We will first discuss initial design considerations and focus on setting up the environment and creating the Docker Images for the different sections of the Web Store.